- Impacts of climate change

 The Washington State Environmental Policy Act (SEPA) requires environmental review of development proposals that may have a significant adverse impact on the environment.

 If a proposed development is subject to SEPA, the project proponent is required to complete the SEPA checklist.
 The checklist includes questions relating to the development's air emissions.
 The emissions that have traditionally been considered cover smoke, dust, and industrial and automobile emissions.
-The SEPA checklist is available in fill-in Word** or PDF** format.

 King County is the first local government in the nation to officially add greenhouse gas emissions to the environmental review of construction projects.
 King County's policy covers projects undergoing environmental review mandated by the SEPA and applies to the County's own developments as well as projects where the County is the lead permitting agency.

 GHG emissions associated with development come from multiple sources:

 - The extraction, processing, transportation, construction and disposal of building materials

 - Energy demands created by the development after it is completed